CNES/pangeo-pyinterp/docs/source/examples.rst

 Bicubic
 #######

-This :py:func:`function <pyinterp.interpolator.bicubic>` allows obtaining a
-value from any position in a 3D space by a 2D spatial bicubic interpolation (considering the X and Y axes of the grid), followed by a linear interpolation along the Z-axis of the two values obtained by the bicubic interpolation.
+This :py:func:`function <pyinterp.bicubic>` allows obtaining a value from any position in a 3D space by a 2D spatial bicubic interpolation (considering the X and Y axes of the grid), followed by a linear interpolation along the Z-axis of the two values obtained by the bicubic interpolation.

 The use of this function is identical to the function presented for ``bivariate`` interpolations except for the type of grid passed as a parameter,